jcrippen/tlingit-corpus/tlingit-corpus/Readme.txt

 * SWA: Swanton, as in “Tlingit Myths and Texts”.
 * BOA: Boas, as in “Grammatical Notes on the Language of the Tlingit Indians”.
+       This was also used by Louis Shotridge and Henry Velten, among others.
 * NS1: Naish-Story 1, as in the Gospel of John and the first edition of their noun dictionary.
 * NS2: Naish-Story 2, as used in their “Tlingit Verb Dictionary”.
 * RP:  Revised Popular, as used by the Dauenhauers and the second edition of the N&S noun dictionary.
 (Final vowel length may vary.)
-* CAN: Canadian, as used in “Gágiwduł.àt” and the “Interior Tlingit Noun Dictionary”.
+* YNL: Yukon Native Language Centre, as used in Leer & Nyman’s “Gágiwduł.àt” and Leer, Hitch, & Ritter’s “Interior Tlingit Noun Dictionary”.
+* EML: Email orthography, as used in email and on the Web.

 Some texts may be adapted from their original orthographies.
+This is generally the case only where a text uses an orthography that is only slightly different from the standard orthography, such as some early versions of the RP orthography where variable length final vowels were written long rather than short as in current practice.

 === Source ===